gbenroscience/layit/README.md

 Your ui scripts should be defined in the `uiscripts` directory.
 You may create folders and subfolders within the `uiscripts` directory

-Define an `imports` tag anywhere in the xml layout and the library will load the scripts defined in the `imports` tag.<br>
+Define an `imports` tag anywhere in the root xml layout and the library will load the scripts defined in the `imports` tag.<br>
 This allows you to separate your ui(the xml layout) from its logic and other related logic.

+Each xml layout cannot have more than one `ViewController` and that must be defined in the root xml file

 The library allows you to define at most one viewcontroller per xml layout.
 Specify the name of the viewcontroller in the controller attribute of the `imports` tag.
 Your controller must be defined in one of the files that you have imported in the `files` attribute of the `imports` tag.